wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

   -  `name` of the operation
   -  `content` _(optional)_ of the message presented to the user.
   -  `originalData` - data on which was the push message constructed
-- `operationFinished` - an operation was finished, successfully or non-successfully with following parameters
+- `operationFinished` - an operation was finished, successfully or non-successfully with the following parameters
   -  `id` of the operation
   -  `name` of the operation
   -  `result` of the operation (for example that the operation was canceled by the user).